 When clients pay late, it can have a nasty rippling effect on other areas of business.
 You may not be able to pay yourself, your bills, or your contractors.
 Cash flow problems can destroy a business.
 That’s why it’s so important to do whatever you can to encourage prompt payments.
-Your role is getting your invoices out quickly, and making it as easy as possible for clients to pay you.
+Your role is to get your invoices out quickly and make it as easy as possible for clients to pay you.
 The ball is in their court once the invoice is in their hands.
 Here are a few incentives to get your clients to pay on time or even early.

-Incentive #1: Pay on time, avoid late fees.
+Incentive #1: Pay on time, and avoid late fees.

 Avoiding a late fee is an incentive for clients to pay on time.
 A common late fee is around 5%.
 You don’t want your late fee to be so high that it’s insulting.
 But you do want to have a late fee that’s high enough to deter your clients from paying past the invoice due date.
 Put your late fee in your contract terms.
 When due dates from your invoices are coming closer and closer, remind your clients that a late fee will be due if they pay past the deadline.

-Incentive #3: Pay on time, continue working with me.
+Incentive #3: Pay on time, and continue working with me.

 This is perhaps my favorite payment incentive because freelancers and other business owners can underutilize it when trying to maintain business relationships.
 You can cut ties with clients who consistently pay late.
 The incentive for them here is that paying on time keeps you working.
 If you’re highly skilled and you produce great work, they need to understand all of your value comes with a price.
 You don’t have to continue being in a toxic relationship where you’re getting paid whenever someone feels like it.